kp-samuel-tam/lightway/README.md

 Protocol and design documentation can be found in the [`docs`](docs/README.md) folder.

+## Supported platforms

+Lightway rust implementation currently supports Linux OS.
+Both x86_64 and arm64 platforms are supported and built as part of CI.

+Support for other platforms will be added soon.

 ## Development steps

-Lightway core and reference applications can be built using Earthly:
+Lightway core and reference applications can be built using [Earthly](https://github.com/earthly/earthly) without setting up the complete development environment locally.

+Refer to [Earthly](https://docs.earthly.dev/) documentation on how to install earthly.

 ```bash
 earthly +build